 OptiCash and OptiNet support defining the JDBC data source within the Application Server.
 This permits the user to define JDBC connection information (jdbc url, schema name, password, etc.) outside of the OptiCash and OptiNet *.properties files.

-A simpler, alternative method for connecting to the database is to use the the “JDBC Driver Manager Direct Connection Information” connection method from the OptiCash / OptiNet maintenance site.
+A simpler, alternative method for connecting to the database is to use the “JDBC Driver Manager Direct Connection Information” connection method from the OptiCash / OptiNet maintenance site.
 That method entails explicitly typing the JDBC URL, schema username, etc., directly into the OptiCash and OptiNet Setup pages.

-Note that this explicit method is required for batch servers and processing, since those processes execute outside of the Application Server.
+Note: This explicit method is required for batch servers and processing since those processes execute outside of the Application Server.

 OptiCash / OptiNet need only the thin database client driver.
-End configuration of JNDI within the Application Server is the responsibility of the client.
+The end configuration of JNDI within the Application Server is the responsibility of the client.

-Further training and step-by-step documentation on this topic and IT configuration is available from NCR Cash Management Consulting Services, for an additional commercial consideration.
+Further training and step-by-step documentation on this topic and IT configuration are available from NCR Cash Management Consulting Services, for additional commercial consideration.

 J2EE Security

-A default was.policy file is provided for defining the WebSphere J2EE security settings, if that is enabled in your environment.
+A default policy file is provided for defining the WebSphere J2EE security settings (if that is enabled in your environment).
 Further configuration of this file is permissible, but any edits and verification of impact to OptiSuite are the responsibility of the client.

 Shared Libraries

 OptiSuite supports the use of shared libraries for application read-only access to the configuration property files (opticash.properties, optinet.properties, quartz.properties, and log4j.properties).
-It is the responsibility of the client to configure this option, if it is so desired.
+It is the responsibility of the client to configure this option if it is so desired.

-Further training and step-by-step documentation on this topic and IT configuration is available from NCR Cash Management Consulting Services, for an additional commercial consideration.
+Further training and step-by-step documentation on this topic and IT configuration are available from NCR Cash Management Consulting Services, for additional commercial consideration.

 OptiCash Deployment (Application Server)